Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Replacing the air filters on your HVAC system can extend the life of your unit, improve air quality throughout the home, and make the unit work more efficiently.

-Pro tip: An air filter subscription service like Second Nature is a great service for those who forget to change the filters on time.
+Pro tip: An air filter subscription service like Second Nature is great for those who forget to change the filters on time.

 Check the water softener

-Hard water is horrible for your pipes, appliances, and even makes cleaning difficult due to mineral buildup.
-Look inside of your brine tank once a month to make sure it’s half full.
+Hard water is horrible for your pipes and appliances and makes cleaning difficult due to mineral buildup.
+Look inside your brine tank once a month to make sure it’s half full.
 Refill if needed.

 Clean and descale faucets and shower heads

-Over time your faucets and shower heads are going to get grimy and may even have scale buildup.
-They can be cleaned by filling a ziplock bag with white vinegar and then tying it to the shower head or faucet using zip ties and letting them soak for an hour or two.
+Over time, your faucets and shower heads will get grimy and may even have scale buildup.
+They can be cleaned by filling a ziplock bag with white vinegar, tying it to the shower head or faucet using zip ties and letting them soak for an hour or two.
 Remove the bag and use a cloth to remove any sediment.
 You’ll then want to run hot water to flush out the holes.

 For more details on cleaning shower heads, click here.